Expanding Perceptions. Shifting Paradigms.

 The urgency of today calls for actions that integrate knowledge from different disciplines with design approaches that let us think big, start small, and grow fast.
 To unleash transformation, we need audacious initiatives in their optimism, speed, scale, and scope.

-I help leaders across sectors and industries expand their perceptions about challenges – and opportunities – in front of them.
+As the CEO of Leap and Research Scientist at Brown School of Public health, I help leaders across sectors and industries expand their perceptions about challenges – and opportunities – in front of them.